-This parameter contains the TSN of the last DATA chunk received in sequence before a gap.
+The largest TSN, such that all TSNs smaller than or equal to it have been received and the next one has not been received.
 In the case where no DATA chunk has been received, this value is set to the peer's Initial TSN minus one.

-Advertised Receiver Window Credit (a\rwnd): 32 bits (unsigned integer)

-This field indicates the updated receive buffer space in bytes of the sender of this SACK; see Section 6.2.1 for details.
+Advertised Receiver Window Credit (a\rwnd): 32 bits (unsigned integer) This field indicates the updated receive buffer space in bytes of the sender of this SACK chunk; see Section 6.2.1 for details.

-Number of Gap Ack Blocks: 16 bits (unsigned integer)

-Indicates the number of Gap Ack Blocks included in this SACK.
+Number of Gap Ack Blocks: 16 bits (unsigned integer) Indicates the number of Gap Ack Blocks included in this SACK chunk.